vinayakbhadage/InfluxDB.UDP/InfluxDB.UDP/Readme.md

 ### How to Use it ###

-1.First you have to initialize the Host.
+1.First you have to install the InfluxDB with UDP using [this](https://github.com/vinayakbhadage/docker-influxdb-collectd) or from http://influxdb.com/docs/v0.8/introduction/getting_started.html

 Provided that your InfluxDB is installed on the Host.
-After this your client is ready to receive stats.
+After this your client is ready to send the stats.

-Sample:
+Initialize Client:

 	var hostName = "";//Host Name
 	var machineName = "";//Name of the machine of which stats you are storing.Just for reference